bloom-lang/bud/docs/getstarted.md

 The first is pretty simple:

-     nodelist <= connect.payloads
+     nodelist <= connect { |c| [c.client, c.nick] }

-This says that whenever messages arrive on the channel named "connect", their payloads (i.e. their non-address field) should be instantaneously merged into the table nodelist, which will store them persistently.
-Note that nodelist has a \[key/val\] pair structure, so we expect the payloads will have that structure as well.
+This says that whenever messages arrive on the channel named "connect", the client address and user-provided nickname should be instantaneously merged into the table "nodelist", which will store them persistently.
+Note that nodelist has a \[key/val\] pair structure, so it is suitable for storing pairs of (IP address, nickname).

 The next Bloom statement is more complex.
-Remember the description in the "basic idea" at the beginning of this section: the server needs to accept inbound chat messages from clients, and forward them to other clients.
+Remember the description in the "basic idea" at the beginning of this section: the server needs to accept inbound chat messages from clients and forward them to other clients.

     mcast <~ (mcast * nodelist).pairs { |m,n| [n.key, m.val] }